escapin/CVJFunct/README.md

-# A collection of the most common cryptographic operations
+# A collection of cryptographic operations

 1. Publick Key Encryption with a Public Key Infrastructure
 2. Digital Signature with a Public Key Infrastructure